Peregrini’s share their travel impressions

-Peregrini explored cultural pluralism and socioregional diversity by traveling, leaving a trace of impressions.
-The Peregrini travelers collected experiences and celebrated forgotten modes of intentional travel.
+Peregrini explored cultural pluralism and socioregional diversity by travelling, leaving a trace of impressions.
+The Peregrini travellers collected experiences and celebrated forgotten modes of intentional travel.

 Wandering towards meaningful coincidences leaving traces to mark our journey.

-For the Peregrini the travel is as important as reaching the goal.
+For Peregrini travel is as important as reaching the goal.
 They engage with people they meet on the road, capturing their stories, drawing on the disciplines of visual anthropology and storytelling.
-A series of proof-of-concepts will be produced along the fold to empower cultural practices.
+A series of proofs-of-concept will be produced along the fold to empower cultural practices.

 By choosing Croatia as a final destination, the journey is also a welcoming act by the European artists in the Peregrini crew.
 The final destination, Rab city, holds the saint of travellers, Sveti Kristofor, as a patron saint - making it a very suitable point of arrival.
 During preparations for the bike trip on Rab in September 2011, a site-specific kinetic solar chapel was built in honour of Sveti Kristofor, featuring a stop motion film installation.

-On Tuesday July 24th 21.00 there will be a pedal-powered short film night, showing still images and video from the journey, on the long stairway in Rab Old City.
+Tuesday, July 24th 2012 21.00 there will be a pedal-powered short film night, showing still images and video from the journey, on the long stairway in Rab Old City, Crotia.